 An employment contract makes an agreement between you/your company and your employee.
 It should include an employee’s:

-The Farillio template is intended as a guide that you can edit and tailor to your business needs.
-It provides sample wording to help you set out things like:
+You can use an employment contract template as a guide that you can edit and tailor to your business needs.
+These templates will usually provide sample wording to help you set out things like:

-This template also includes a suggested outline for describing notice periods, hours of work, salary, performance reviews, holidays, sick pay, pension arrangements, retirement, and other important employment terms.
+An employment contract template could also include a suggested outline for describing notice periods, hours of work, salary, performance reviews, holidays, sick pay, pension arrangements, retirement, and other important employment terms.

-Where more detailed information is provided in a company policy, rather than the contract itself, the template gives you the option to insert the relevant policy name or refer to the company handbook (if you have one).
+Where more detailed information is provided in a company policy, rather than the contract itself, a template could give you the option to insert the relevant policy name or refer to the company handbook (if you have one).

-This template is fully customisable and there are gaps for you to add in the employee’s job title, your company name and address, and the employment and probation dates.
+Most employment contract templates are fully customisable, with gaps for you to add in the employee’s job title, your company name and address, and the employment and probation dates.